PreetiPriya-ui/PreetiPriya-ui.github.io/README.md

 # My_Portfolio
-A interactive web portfolio using pure HTML,CSS and JavaScript.
+An interactive web portfolio using pure HTML,CSS and JavaScript.